 Easier Deployment and Integration

-Fortunately, companies can easily deploy modern eSignature solutions in a relatively short time frame.
+Fortunately, companies can quickly deploy modern eSignature solutions in a relatively short time frame.
 Research indicates that large enterprises may reach full implementation of an eSignature solution within 9 months; small businesses may accomplish this goal in less than 3 months.
 Better yet, eSignature software typically integrates with a wide range of legacy programs and 3rd party applications, such as Microsoft Office 365, Google Drive, Salesforce, and so on.

 Increased Focus on Remote Servicing Capabilities

 We live in a world that is “plugged in” to the Internet.
-If that is where the customers are, and where they prefer to be, then it is only logical for insurance companies and other businesses to engage with users on those terms.
+If that is where the customers are and where they prefer to be, then it is only logical for insurance companies and other businesses to engage with users on those terms.

 Enactment of eSignature-Friendly Regulations